The following article was originally featured on the Nonprofit PRO website, December 2016.

 Savvy nonprofits are investing in technology and software to automate the repetitive requirements of financial reporting and report distribution.
 The more you can trust the numbers internally, the better you can develop trust with external stakeholders.

-In the Functional Expense Reporting On-demand Webinar, GAAP guidelines and requirements are reviewed as well as desired methodologies for allocating key costs, and answers to commonly asked questions around performing all necessary internal, funder, board and FER reporting.
+In the Functional Expense Reporting White Paper, GAAP guidelines and requirements are reviewed as well as desired methodologies for allocating key costs, and answers to commonly asked questions around performing all necessary internal, funder, board and FER reporting.

 Know Your Impact – Intimately and Immediately